Build Road Lines from GPS Points (CSV to Esri Shapefile)

 Introduction

 Let's take a closer look at our source data.
-Many users work with spatial data in a delimited text format of some form, such as a CSV file like we have in this example.
+Many users work with spatial data in a delimited text format of some form, such as a CSV file, as we have in this example.

 This file contains GPS points representing surveyed roads; each record holds a road ID value, vertex number and XY coordinates for each point.
 The road ID is a unique identifier for each road so, these 12 records with Road ID equals 1, represent one road.
 We also have some road attributes in an Access file.
 Notice that there is also a road ID column in this table; we will use this key attribute to join these road attributes onto our lines during the translation.